Tired of Traditional Jobs, More Turn to Getaway Car Driving

 These include driving tax accountants fleeing onsite audits, office workers who want to escape team-building exercises, sous chefs, and many more.

 “Today’s getaway car driver is married, plays golf, and goes to Boy Scout meetings,” says Minick.
-And unlike 20 years ago, when finding candidates was such a challenge, today there are three applicants for every opening.
+And unlike 20 years ago, when finding candidates was such a challenge, today there are two applicants for every opening.